-”In accordance with a decision from the political sphere and after a series of significant raids in response to Hamas violations, the IDF has resumed the maintenance of the ceasefire”, says the Israeli military in a statement late on Sunday evening.
+”In accordance with a decision from the political sphere and after a series of significant raids in response to Hamas violations, the IDF has resumed the maintenance of the ceasefire”, the Israeli military announces in a statement late on Sunday evening.

 The rapid development of events occurs in a situation where both Hamas and Israel have accused each other of violating the ceasefire on Sunday.
-Shortly before the decision to stop humanitarian aid, the Israeli military launched a series of attacks on the Gaza Strip.
+Shortly before the decision to stop emergency aid, the Israeli military launched a series of attacks on the Gaza Strip.

 Grenade Attack